arknfel/battleship/README.md

 ```

 At instantiation, each ship will compute and hash-map the cells it is currently occupying,
-if the ship creation passes all validation, we update the `board.occupied_cells` with the new ship cells right when the ship spawns on the board.
+if the ship creation passes all validations, we update the `board.occupied_cells` with the new ship cells right when the ship spawns on the board.

 By that, by the time we have instantiated all ships, our board will have all occupied cells mapped to their ships.
 <br>